KizzySama/CS585-Puppet-Gan/README.md

-With the secceessful production of smaller real image, we apply the same parameter to a larger training data set, with different actions in the real images.
+With the secceessful production of smaller real image, we apply the same parameter to a larger training data set, with different actions in the real images, in another word, our training dataset gets larger.

 **Learning rate**:
 - "real generator" : 2e-4,